winglang/polycons/CONTRIBUTING.md

 ## Updating the README

 Changes in core functionality should include changes to the README.md file explaining the functional changes.
-Plesae consider this when submitting changes.
-If you feel there is no need to change the README or documentation, state your reason when submitting the Pull Request.
-A lack of updates to the README may cause a delay in a Pull Request being merged.
+Please consider this when submitting changes.
+If you feel there is no need to change the README or documentation, state your reason when submitting the pull request.
+A lack of updates to the README may cause a delay in a pull request being merged.

-## Submitting a Pull Request
+## Submitting a pull request

-To ensure Pull Requests are reviewed and accepted as quickly as possible, please make sure:
+To ensure pull requests are reviewed and accepted as quickly as possible, please make sure:

 [ ] Tests are written for all changes.
 [ ] README.md is updated if new features are being added.